Three reasons why road deaths are reducing in Suffolk

 PUBLISHED: 16:30 08 April 2019 | UPDATED: 13:00 10 June 2019

 Fewer people are dying on Suffolk's roads - with police recording a 20% drop in fatal crashes compared to last year.

-Eight people have been killed in collisions in Suffolk this year – with incidents involving a cyclist, cars, a mobility scooter, a bicycle and pedestrians.
+11 people have been killed in collisions in Suffolk this year - with incidents involving a cyclist, cars, a mobility scooter, motorcycles, a bicycle and pedestrians.

-The crashes took place in Ipswich, Sutton, Bury St Edmunds and Exning – with four happening in January.
+The crashes took place in Ipswich, Sutton, Bury St Edmunds, Bungay, Exning, and Mildenhall - with four happening in January.

 Inspector Chris Hinitt, from Suffolk's collision investigation team, thinks a 20% fall in the number of fatalities could be down to drivers paying more attention, quicker responses from the NHS and improvements to car safety.

 Despite the drop, he said the force is urging people to stay vigilant - and cracking down on motorists using mobile phones at the wheel or drink and drug driving.

 "We don't want to prosecute drivers, we want to educate them about speed and mobile phone use and prevent these kinds of life-changing accidents," he said.